 Reading for Systematic Theology

-It is this extended act of careful listening to which the reading assignments of the Westminster ST curriculum are devoted.
-If carried out rightly, ST readings will help you not to regurgitate facts mindlessly but to savor and ponder deeply the thoughts that other servants of Scripture have spent their lives developing.
+It is this act of careful listening to which the reading assignments of the Westminster ST curriculum are devoted.
+If carried out rightly, ST readings will help you move beyond repeating facts allow you to savor and ponder the thoughts that other servants of Scripture have spent their lives developing.
 Here are a few guidelines for effective reading designed especially for ST courses.

 Preview Each Reading

 Reviewing helps you prepare for and remember what you read.
 It allows you to fix the main points of an article in your mind so that as you read, you can predict what the author will say and revise your understanding as you go.
 Here are the steps:

 - Examine chapter titles, subtitles, the introduction, and the conclusion.